 Sociologist Jooyoung Lee is writing what sounds like a truly fascinating book.
 Titled Blowing Up: Rap Dreams in LA, it follows a series of young Black men who are trying to make it as rappers.
 “Together,” Lee writes, “their stories show how rapping — and Hip Hop culture more generally — transform the social worlds of urban poor black youths.”

 The video below gives us a taste of his findings.
 In it, he’s asked why he thinks rappers are “so maligned in our culture.”
 He explains that it’s because people often “take violent and misogynistic lyrics” literally.
 Doing so, however, is to misunderstand “how the creative process works.”
-He goes on to explain how one of the men he studied was pressured by a music label to cultivate an image that conformed to stereotypes of young, urban Black men.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+He goes on to explain how one of the men he studied was pressured by a music label to cultivate an image that conformed to stereotypes of young, urban Black men.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.